WhereGroup/doctrine-dbal-shims/README.md

 and in a much more complete and robust fashion.
 For this reason, if this shim is installed alongside DBAL >= 2.7, it auto-disables its replacement logic and lets upstream DBAL take over completely.

+## Oracle session variable preinitialization
+Included is an event subscriber that automatically sets Oracle session variables required by DBAL and Doctrine ORM to work properly (date formats etc).

+Unlike the DBAL default implementation, this event subscriber does not need additional configuration to limit itself to certain named connections, in the presence of non-Oracle DBAL connections.
+This makes it easier to use in mixed multi-connection setups.

 ## Dependencies
 We only require `doctrine/dbal:^2` and PHP >= 5.3.